 I opted for the acid-reducer, Zantac, which is less powerful, to give my esophagus a chance to heal.
 Of course, I didn’t want to have to take Zantac forever, (plus taking it while eating whatever I wanted did not provide adequate relief for me) so I decided major diet and lifestyle changes were in order.

 First, I compiled a list of foods and beverages that are thought to commonly trigger reflux or irritate the esophagus.
 After cutting these things out of my diet, I noticed a slight improvement in my symptoms in just the first couple of weeks.
-I continued to eat that way, but was still having to take Zantac to fully manage my symptoms due to having random flare ups.
+I continued to eat that way, but was still having to take Zantac to fully manage my symptoms due to having random flare-ups.
 While I was thankful to finally feel a little relief at times, I knew I was only putting a bandaid on my symptoms, not treating the cause of them.

-After a couple of followers on Instagram asked me if I had heard of The Fast Tract Diet, by Dr. Norm Robillard, it peaked my interest.
+After a couple of followers on Instagram asked me if I had heard of The Fast Tract Diet, by Dr. Norm Robillard, it piqued my interest.
 I joined the Facebook support group for people on the diet and read the e-book, and my perspective on healing and GERD completely shifted.
 With the knowledge I had gained from his research, I then realized the adjustments I needed to make to my diet.